skaarul/MoviesAngular/README.md

 3)Provide your database connection string in API's web.config 4)Run the angular app and provide the base domain as a value for the API's web.config key "ClientDomain" 5)Add movies after adding actors/producers
+6)Please use latest version of chrome for the best view/ Browser compatibility not included as of now.